An arrhythmia is an abnormal heart beat which is continuously irregular with no pattern to it at all.

 The risk factors that mean you are more likely to develop atrial fibrillation include:

-* Alcohol abuse, such as drinking large amounts of alcohol over a long time, is a major factor in people developing atrial fibrillation.
-Even young people can get atrial fibrillation after binge-drinking occasions.
+*Alcohol abuse, such as drinking large amounts of alcohol over a long time, is a major factor in people developing atrial fibrillation.
+Even young people can get atrial fibrillation after binge-drinking episodes.

 By knowing about the possible complications and working closely with your doctor, you can find out how to lower your chances of them happening to you.